To increase total software output by supporting entrepreneurs building technical tools for technical people

 I've been fascinated by technology for as long as I can remember.
 I spent countless hours as a teenager building computers (currently rocking a

-7700K 8700K / 980 Ti 1080 Ti combo), coding up websites (R.I.P.
+7700K 8700K / 980 Ti 1080 Ti 3090 combo), coding up websites (R.I.P.
 PHP), and finding ways to game Google search (SEO is not what it used to be though).
-These days I spend just as many hours doing statistical analysis in Python, toying with neural networks (highly recommend Stanford's deep learning-based NLP class CS 224N and computer vision class CS 231N), experimenting with open source software (this site runs Ghost and Next.js, with the backend hosted on DigitalOcean and the front-end on Vercel), and advising startups on product and growth initiatives.
+These days I spend just as many hours doing statistical analysis in Python, toying with neural networks (highly recommend Stanford's deep learning-based NLP class CS 224N and computer vision class CS 231N), experimenting with open source software, and advising startups on product and growth initiatives.

 I love applying rigorous analytical frameworks and mental models to tough problems at the center of technology, business, and life.
-In the last few years I've been exploring the acceleration of developer productivity (developer tools and DevOps), application infrastructure, and machine learning in the enterprise.
+In the last few years I've been exploring developer productivity tools, application infrastructure, and machine learning in the enterprise.

-I graduated with an MBA from the Stanford Graduate School of Business.
-While at Stanford, I had the pleasure of working with companies like Confluent as a product manager, taking advanced computer science courses, and serving as Co-President and Vice President of the Venture Capital and Tech Clubs, respectively.
+I got my MBA from the Stanford Graduate School of Business.
+As a grad student, I worked at Confluent as a product manager, took advanced computer science courses, and served as Co-President and Vice President of the Venture Capital and Tech Clubs, respectively.

-I was selected for Forbes 30 Under 30 Venture Capital.
+I was selected for Forbes 30 Under 30 Venture Capital and Venture Capital Journal 40 Under 40.